NOC-OI/python-intro-schools/_episodes/01-intro.md

 > Since `weight_lb` doesn't "remember" where its value comes from,
 > it is not updated when we change `weight_kg`.
 {: .callout}

+## Comments in Python

+Everything in a line of code following the '#' symbol is a [comment]({{ page.root }}/reference.html#comment) that is ignored by Python.
+Comments allow programmers to leave explanatory notes for other programmers or their future selves.

 > ## Check Your Understanding